|

 installment of the Dragon Tattoo books makes me want to see strong

-I'm prepared to beat the crap out of you to get it.
+respect, and I'm prepared to beat the crap out of you to get it.

 Clothed.
-As

-Dennis Leary put it: :"I think you hear me knocking, and I think I'm
+As Denis Leary put it: :"I think you hear me knocking, and

-coming in."
-LOUD AND CLEAR: More strong women in Action Movies!
+I think I'm coming in."
+LOUD AND CLEAR: More strong women in

 There's a bigger audience for this than you can even imagine.